huysentruitw/idento/README.md

 ### Stories

-- -As a developer, I want to define the application model-
+- ~~As a developer, I want to define the application model~~
-- -As a developer, I want to have a application store-
+- ~~As a developer, I want to have a application store~~
-- -As a developer, I want to be able to list all applications-
+- ~~As a developer, I want to be able to list all applications~~
-- -As a developer, I want to be able to create an application-
+- ~~As a developer, I want to be able to create an application~~
-- -As a developer, I want to be able to update an application-
+- ~~As a developer, I want to be able to update an application~~
-- -As a developer, I want to be able to delete an application-
+- ~~As a developer, I want to be able to delete an application~~
-- -As a developer, I want a validation error when creating/updating an application when the application name is already in use-
+- ~~As a developer, I want a validation error when creating/updating an application when the application name is already in use~~
 - [LOW] As a developer, I want to show the list of application using pagination

-- -As a developer, I want to define the certificate model-
+- ~~As a developer, I want to define the certificate model~~
-- -As a developer, I want to have a certificate store-
+- ~~As a developer, I want to have a certificate store~~
-- -As a developer, I want to see a list of certificates-
+- ~~As a developer, I want to see a list of certificates~~
-- -As a developer, I want to be able to upload a file-
+- ~~As a developer, I want to be able to upload a file~~
-- -As a developer, I want to verify that the uploaded file is a valid certificate-
+- ~~As a developer, I want to verify that the uploaded file is a valid certificate~~
-- -As a developer, I want to be able to update the name of a certificate-
+- ~~As a developer, I want to be able to update the name of a certificate~~
-- -As a developer, I want to be able to replace a certificate by uploading a new certificate-
+- ~~As a developer, I want to be able to replace a certificate by uploading a new certificate~~
-- -As a developer, I want to be able to delete a certificate-
+- ~~As a developer, I want to be able to delete a certificate~~
-- -As a developer, I want a validation error when creating/updating certificate when the certificate name is already in use-
+- ~~As a developer, I want a validation error when creating/updating certificate when the certificate name is already in use~~

-- -As a developer, I want to define the user model-
+- ~~As a developer, I want to define the user model~~
 - As a developer, I want to be able to create a user
 - As a developer, I want to see a list of all users
 - As a developer, I want to be able to update a user